 The Scheduled Departure is by default set to OFF.

-“Start Charging At” is more suited to a situation where you’d want for the car to only charge at a certain time to take advantage of the cheaper electricity tariff.
+“Start Charging At” is more suited to a situation where you’d want the car to only charge at a certain time to take advantage of the cheaper electricity tariff.

 How are you finding these tips so far?

 If you do like these tips, don’t forget to share them with your friends on social media groups.